elytraflyer/marsh.vim/README.md

 # <i>marsh.vim</i>

-A light color scheme for vim with blue and purple.
+A snowy color scheme for vim.

 It supports 256 color terminals and truecolors, but using truecolors is recommended.